JoinMarket-Org/joinmarket-clientserver/docs/YIELDGENERATOR.md

 A "yield generator" is a JoinMarket bot which does market-making of CoinJoins to produce an income as a join "Maker".
 The bot connects to the JoinMarket trading pit on the available messaging channels, announces its offers and waits.
 Market "Takers" will communicate with it to create a CoinJoin transaction.

 ## A few words about incentives
 The first thing to understand is that this is not a bank account with a guaranteed interest rate.
-You are selling a product, namely coinjoins, and your customers can take it or leave it depending on your offered fee, range of available coinjoin amount, internet speed, latency and so on.
+You are selling a product, namely coinjoins, and your customers can take it or leave it depending on your offered fee, range of available coinjoin amount, value of advertised fidelity bond, internet speed, latency and so on.
 Most of the actual decision-making is done by software bots rather than humans but the same principles apply.
 The algorithm for market takers remembers yield generators they previously dealt with and avoid those who did not offer a good experience.
 You have an incentive to be on your best behavior.

 ### Things You Need
 + A local Bitcoin full node running with JoinMarket.
 No other Bitcoin blockchain access is currently supported.
 Your node can be pruned.